 However, your elderly relative may deny he or she suffers from alcoholism.
 This will mean you may need to collect evidence of your relative’s drinking habits before you approach a medical doctor.

 When you seek the help of a doctor, ask your elderly relative to consent to a blood test.
-A blood test will help strengthen you case that your elderly relative suffers from an addiction to alcohol.
+A blood test will help strengthen your case that your elderly relative suffers from an addiction to alcohol.
 A blood test helps reveal how much alcohol your relative is drinking because his or her gamma-GT (an enzyme in the liver) levels will be high if alcohol is being abused.

 Step #4: Consider enlisting the help of a local support group

-There exists many support groups for people suffering from alcoholism.
+There exist many support groups for people suffering from alcoholism.
 The most popular organisations offering support groups include Alcoholics Anonymous and SMART Recovery.
 These organisations require participants to have abstinence as their ultimate goal.
-We recommend you visit these organisations' website and search for a support group taking place in your area.
+We recommend you visit these organisations’ website and search for a support group taking place in your area.
 You can find the web address of these organisations in the footer of this article.

-Many elderly people may resist the idea of joining such a group because they may not 'fit in.'
+Many elderly people may resist the idea of joining such a group because they may not ‘fit in.’
 We recommend you take your elderly relative to more than one group to ensure he or she locates a group he or she feels accepted.
-Try to locate a support groups made up of participants who are the same age as your elderly relative.
+Try to locate a support group made up of participants who are the same age as your elderly relative.